 This is the “basic” package, which will probably be just enough for most people and the only option for those visiting with small children.

-However, this gives you access to most of the complex, including all the water slides (16 of them, of various degrees of intensity), outdoor and indoor pools, kid’s play areas, a pool bar, hydromassage beds, and a lot more.
+This gives you access to most of the complex, including all the water slides (16 of them, of various degrees of intensity), outdoor and indoor pools, kids’ play areas, a pool bar, hydromassage beds, most restaurants and a lot more.

-Since we visited with our son, we spent here 95% of our time.
-If we were to visit this area only, we would’ve been just as pleased.
+Since we visited with our 13-year-old son, we spent 95 percent of our time right here.
+If we were to visit this area only, we would have been just as pleased.

-So, unless you really find the offerings of the next two areas too impressive to say no to, the Galaxy ticket will most likely be enough.
+Unless you really find the offerings of the next two areas too impressive to decline, the Galaxy ticket will most likely be enough.

-IMPORTANT: We visited in late August, during the winter when the weather was a bit cloudy and it even rained a bit.
-Therefore, the Galaxy area was pretty crowded.
+IMPORTANT: We visited in late August, during the fall when the weather was a bit cloudy and it even rained a bit.
+Therefore, the indoor Galaxy area was pretty crowded.

-Visit during the weekdays if you want less crowds (you can also see on Therme’s official website how crowded they expect each area to be).
+Visit during the weekdays if you want less crowds (you can also see on Therme’s official website how crowded they expect each area to be based on the day and time).

 Therme: The Palm

-If you get this ticket, you get access to the adults-only area of Therme, which gives you some extra goodies like more pools (both outdoor and indoor), additional outdoor areas, restaurants, therapies, and more mineral water pools.
+If you get this ticket, you gain access to the main relaxation zone.
+This gives you some extra goodies like more pools, additional outdoor areas, restaurants, therapies, and more mineral water pools.

-Note: It’s not really adults only, but you have to be over 14 to be allowed to buy a ticket here and enter the area.
+Note that you have to be over 14 years old to be allowed to buy a ticket here and enter the area.

 But the most important thing is that this area is more relaxing.
 Without the noise from kids, with relaxing music in the background, and without any water slides, this is where you can definitely relax and recharge.